Posted on Aug 7, 2017 in Editorial.

 We are proud to have helped produce this book capturing the stories of Tom’s career as a Norwegian foreign minister and with the United Nations.
 Tom’s retelling of his humanitarian work with the UN in Sudan is fascinating and it was important to document this in his own words.
 Tom and Viebecke were a pleasure to work with, both of them providing amendments and corrections through the regular review drafts sent to them to ensure the content was exactly right.

-Tom’s project was completed with the request that the 17-book print run be shipped to the place of their family gathering, where each grandchild received their own copy.
+Tom’s project was completed with the request that the 17-book print run is shipped to the place of their family gathering, where each grandchild received their own copy.
 We were given a one-week delivery period, so Tom and the project team made sure everything was completed in time for the books to arrive in his grandchildren’s hands.

 Viebecke informed us that one of their grandchildren was asleep when the delivery arrived, so missed the presentation; however, they did receive their copy in due course!

-It is an honour to have helped create Tom’s legacy in the form of a beautiful book that will be handed down to future generations to allow them, in turn, to learn a little more about their ancestor.
+It is an honor to have helped create Tom’s legacy in the form of a beautiful book that will be handed down to future generations to allow them, in turn, to learn a little more about their ancestor.